-17 Managing allegations of abuse made against staff (including apprentices and supply staff), students or volunteers - see appendix G. See Allegations of Abuse against staff
+2.16 Managing allegations of abuse made against staff (this includes apprentices & supply staff), students or volunteers (see Appendix G).

-As part of our whole school approach to safeguarding, St Martins school will ensure that we promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
+As part of our whole school approach to safeguarding, St Martins School will ensure that we promote an open and transparent culture in which all concerns about all adults working in or on behalf of the schools or college (including support teachers, volunteers and contractors) are dealt with promptly and appropriately.

-There are two levels of concern:
+There are two levels of allegation/concern:

-- 1. Allegations that may meet the harms threshold. - 2.
-Allegation/concerns that do not meet the harms threshold which may be referred to as 'low level concerns'.
+- 1. Allegations that may meet the harms threshold - 2.
+Allegation/concerns that do not meet the harms threshold which may be referred to as 'low level concerns'

-Further information about the two levels of concern can be found in our separate policy entitled Low Level Safeguarding Concerns policy, which is an added appendix to the staff code of conduct for the trust
+Further information about the two levels of concern can be found in our separate policy titled Whistleblowing (Speak Up) Policy.

-Allegations which might indicate that a person would pose a risk of harm to children if they continue to work in regular or close contact with children in their present position will be taken seriously.
+Allegations which might indicate that a person would pose a risk of harm to children if they continue to work in regular or close contact with children in their present position, or in any capacity with children in a school or college, will be taken seriously.
 We have a duty to inform Ofsted of any serious allegations made against a person which suggests he or she has:

-- behaved in a way that has harmed a child, or may have harmed a child; - · possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; or

+- behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+This includes any behaviour that may have happened outside of school or college that might make an individual unsuitable to work with children (transferable risk).